MicrosoftDocs/architecture-center/docs/compliance/index.md

 - Edna can modify customer information.
 - Edna can overwrite or replace credit card number, expiration, and CVV information.

-> In the Contoso Webstore demo website, *[EDIT] ->* you will be logged in to is configured to use **Edna** and able to test the capabilities of the deployed environment.
+> In the Contoso Webstore, the user is automatically as the **Edna** user for testing the capabilities of the deployed environment.

 ### Contoso Webstore - Azure pricing sample calculation